How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 Cons:

-• Limited to websites with audio CAPTCHAs.
+• Limited to websites with audio CAPTCHA.

 • A CAPTCHA farm receives CAPTCHA processes through automated robots.